Emergent Global Symmetry from IR N-ality: Mutations and

 \section{Mutations $I'$ and $II$}

 Mutation $I'$ acts on a $U(N_\alpha)$ gauge node with balance parameter $e_\alpha =1$ and a single Abelian hypermultiplet which is charged $N_\alpha$ under the $U(N_\alpha)$ node and has charges $\{ Q_a\}$ under the other unitary gauge groups.
 This mutation is obtained by using the duality $\CD^N_{2N+1,1}$.
 The mutation deletes the Abelian hyper, replaces the $U(N_\alpha)$ node with a $U(N_\alpha +1)$ node, and ungauges a specific $U(1)$ symmetry of the quiver.
-The particular $U(1)$ symmetry to be ungauged is given as \be \fru(1)_G \equiv \oplus_a\, \Big(\frac{Q_a}{N_a}\Big)\, \fru(1)_a + \oplus_i\,\fru(1)_{\alpha_i} - \fru(1)_\alpha, \ee where the first sum extends over all the gauge nodes (aside from the $U(N_\alpha)$ node) under which the Abelian hypermultiplet in $\CT$ is charged, and the second sum extends over all the gauge nodes which are connected to $U(N_\alpha)$ by bifundamental hypers.
+Let $J_i$ denote the generator corresponding to the central $U(1)$ subgroup of the gauge group $U(N_i)$.
+The particular $U(1)$ symmetry generator to be ungauged is then given as \be J_G \equiv \sum_a\, \Big(\frac{Q_a}{N_a}\Big)\, J_a + \sum_i\, J_{\alpha_i} - J_\alpha, \ee where the first sum extends over all the gauge nodes (aside from the $U(N_\alpha)$ node) under which the Abelian hypermultiplet in $\CT$ is charged, and the second sum extends over all the gauge nodes which are connected to $U(N_\alpha)$ by bifundamental hypers.
 In the special case where the Abelian hyper is only charged under the latter gauge nodes with charges $\{-N_i\}$, the ungauging operation gives an $SU(N_\alpha +1)$, and the $\CO_{I'}$ operation reduces to the inverse of the operation $\CO_I$.
 The ungauging operation with respect to $\fru(1)_G$ is denoted by $``\Bigg/ U(1)"$ in the quiver.

 Given a $U(N_\alpha)$ gauge node with balance parameter $e_\alpha =0$ and $P \geq 1$ Abelian hypermultiplets which are charged $N_\alpha$ under the $U(N_\alpha)$ node and have charges $\{ Q^l_a\}_{l=1,\ldots,P}$ under the other unitary gauge groups, we can define a mutation $II$ at the node denoted by $\CO_{II}$.
 Under this mutation, which is obtained by using the duality $\CD^N_{2N,P}$, the gauge and flavor nodes remain the same.
 The $P$ Abelian hypermultiplets, with charge vectors $\vec Q^l= (Q^l_1, \ldots, Q^l_{\alpha_1}, Q^l_{\alpha_2}, N_\alpha, Q^l_{\alpha_3}, Q^l_{\alpha_4}, \ldots, Q^l_L)$ for $l=1,\ldots,P$ and $L$ denoting the total number of nodes in the quiver, are mapped to $P$ Abelian hypermultiplets with charge vectors: \be \vec Q'^l=(-Q^l_1, \ldots, -Q^l_{\alpha_1} - N_{\alpha_1}, -Q^l_{\alpha_2} - N_{\alpha_2}, N_\alpha, -Q^l_{\alpha_3} - N_{\alpha_3} , -Q^l_{\alpha_4} - N_{\alpha_4}, \ldots, -Q^l_L). \ee One can check that this operation squares to an identity operation.